grafana/loki/docs/sources/operations/autoscaling_queriers.md

 ## Prometheus alerting when at capacity

-Because the configured maximum may not be enough, a Prometheus alert can identify when the quantity of queriers has been at its configured maximum for an extended time (e.g., 3 hours).
+Because the configured maximum may not be enough, a Prometheus alert can identify when the quantity of queriers has been at its configured maximum for an extended time.
+This example specifies 3 hours as the extended time:

 ```yaml
 name: LokiAutoscalerMaxedOut